Pharoah Sanders, influential jazz saxophonist, dies at 81

 LOS ANGELES (AP) — Pharoah Sanders, the influential tenor saxophonist revered in the jazz world for the spirituality of his work, has died, his record label announced.
 He was 81.

-Sanders, also known for his extensive work alongside John Coltrane in the 1960s, died in Los Angeles early Saturday, said the tweet from Luaka Bop, the label that released his 2021 album, “Promises.”
+Sanders, who launched his career playing alongside John Coltrane in the 1960s, died in Los Angeles early Saturday, said the tweet from Luaka Bop, the label that released his 2021 album, “Promises.”
 It did not specify a cause.
 A phone message to Luaka Bop in New York was not immediately returned.

 “We are devastated to share that Pharoah Sanders has passed away.
 He died peacefully surrounded by loving family and friends in Los Angeles earlier this morning.
 Always and forever the most beautiful human being, may he rest in peace,” said the label’s message on Twitter, accompanied by a heart emoji.

-The saxophonist’s best-known work was his two-part “The Creator Has a Master Plan,” from the “Karma” album released in 1969.
+Among the saxophonist’s best-known works was his two-part “The Creator Has a Master Plan,” from the “Karma” album released in 1969.
 The combined track is nearly 33 minutes long.

-Born in Little Rock, Arkansas, in 1940, Sanders began playing jazz in Oakland, California.
-He moved to New York City in 1961, where a few years later he joined Coltrane’s band and began slowly establishing his solo career.
+Born in Little Rock, Arkansas, in 1940, Sanders began his early musical life by playing drums, then the clarinet in church.
+In high school, he began renting out the school saxophone.
+After high school he moved to Oakland, California, where he intended to attend art school.
+But he soon moved to New York to join the city’s avant-garde jazz scene.
+He hitchhiked his way across country, he told The New Yorker magazine in 2020.

+Arriving in 1962, he could hardly afford the New York life.
+“I was trying to survive some kind of way,” he told the magazine.
+“I used to work a few jobs here and there, earn five dollars, buy some food, buy some pizza.
+I had no money at all.”

 By The Associated Press